 - Your vehicle

-- Your driving history and age
+- Your driving record and age

 - Your state

 Similarly, your state and driving history influence how much of a risk you are to your insurance company.
 If you’ve been driving for 20 years without so much as a traffic violation, you’re a lower risk to your insurance company.
-But if you’re a brand new driver who has no history to back them up, and you’re living in Texas, the state with the highest number of crashes per year, your insurance company is going to need to charge you more.
+But if you’re a brand-new driver who has no history to back them up, and you’re living in Texas, the state with the highest number of crashes per year, your insurance company is going to need to charge you more.

-Top Full Coverage Auto Insurance Providers
+Top Providers Of Full Coverage Car Insurance

-AM Best gave State Farm an A++ financial strength rating, which is the highest mark available.
-Financially strong insurance companies are preferable because they have enough funds to fulfill claims without putting themselves under financial duress.
-This means that State Farm is more likely to fulfill the claims you submit, unlike other, smaller companies who may try to save every penny.
-State Farm also has an A+ rating from the Better Business Bureau (BBB), although it is not accredited.
+|Reputation And Financial Strength||AM Best gives State Farm an A++ financial strength rating, which is the highest available.
+This indicates that the company has enough funds to fulfill claims without putting itself under financial duress and is more likely to fulfill the claims you submit.
+State Farm also has an A+ rating from the Better Business Bureau (BBB).|

-State Farm’s premiums are also fairly low, second only to USAA car insurance’s, which are only available to military members.
-In addition to standard coverage options, State Farm also offers plans for classic cars and sports cars.
-We were particularly impressed with its travel and rental coverage, which not only reimburses you for the cost of a rental car if your regular is undriveable for more than 24 hours, but will also cover the cost of lodging and food if you’re 50 miles or more from home.|
+|Pricing And Coverage Options||State Farm’s premiums are fairly low on average.
+In addition to standard coverage options, State Farm offers plans for classic cars and sports cars.
+We were particularly impressed with its travel and rental coverage, which reimburses you for not only the cost of a rental car if your regular is undrivable for more than 24 hours but also the cost of lodging and food if you’re 50 miles or more from home.|

-Along with their already very reasonable rates, State Farm also offers a number of enticing discount programs, such as the Steer Clear program, which offers discounts to drivers under 25 who complete a driving safety course from State Farm and have been accident free for the last three years.|
+|Discount And Reward Programs||Along with their already reasonable rates, State Farm offers a number of enticing discount programs, such as Steer Clear, which offers discounts to drivers under 25 who complete a driving safety course from State Farm and have been accident-free for the last three years.|

-Customers tend to be very satisfied with State Farm compared to other providers due to its large network of agents, easy online policy management, and the higher likelihood of getting claims filled.|
+|Customer Satisfaction||Customers tend to be satisfied with State Farm compared to other providers due to its large network of insurance agents, easy online policy management, and the higher likelihood of getting claims filled.|

 However, this is a fairly small oversight in the face of the overwhelmingly outstanding coverage that State Farm provides.